Cross-compiling for iOS on Linux¶

 PATH.
 It has to be version >= 3.5 to target

-- Fuse for mounting and umounting the dmg image.
+Fuse for mounting and unmounting the dmg image.

-needs to be built from source.
-The procedure for that is explained
+darling-dmg, which needs to be built from source.
+The procedure for that is explained below.

 Configuring the environment¶

 $ git clone https://github.com/darlinghq/darling-dmg.git

 $ cd darling-dmg $ mkdir build $ cd build $ cmake .. -DCMAKE_BUILD_TYPE=Release $ make -j 4 # The number is the amount of cores your processor has, for faster build $ cd ../..